gitextensions/gitextensions/README.md

 #### Version 3.0x

-This stream contains the code for the new major version with a number of significant changes - both to the app and the codebase.
+This stream contains the code for the new major version with a number of significant changes&mdash;both to the app and the codebase.
 For more details please refer to [versions comparison](https://github.com/gitextensions/gitextensions/wiki/Compare-versions).

 <table>